 If you downloaded the ZIP file from Simon Clausen’s website, all you need to do is to extract the files and run dnscrypt-winservicemgr.exe.
 You will get a graphical interface as shown in the image below.
 You can choose your adaptor, type of communication (UDP or TCP), and also service providers (such as OpenDNS, etc.) before clicking Enable.
 After you click Enable, simply close the window.
 The process runs in the background, and you can view it in Windows Task Manager -> Process Tab.

 Always create a restore point before installing such software because if anything goes wrong (such as incorrect configuration), you can restore your computer back to before the program was installed.
 In the case of DNSCrypt, you will not find any entry in Programs and Features.

 System Restore is the only way to remove it.
 Alternatively, you can go to Services from Control Panel -> Administrative Tools and disable the dnscrypt service.
 Right-click on the service listed as dnscrypt-proxy and click on Disable or Manual Start.

 I prefer using the installer ZIP from Simon Clausen as it is easy and has a simple GUI to help you set it up.
 I had fears that the DNS resolving time may increase after installing this, but no such thing happened, meaning your browsing speed won’t decrease.
 It encrypts and thus provides safety and privacy to your data.
-It does not take up much resources on your computer.
-I recommend using the product for added safety while you are browsing, sending emails or chatting.
+It does not take up many resources on your computer.
+I recommend using the product for added safety while you are browsing, sending emails, or chatting.